adow031/ParametricLP.jl/README.md

 # ParametricLP.jl

-This package utilises JuMP to define a two-dimensional parametric of the dual solution of a linear programme, as a function of the two right-hand side values.
+This package utilises JuMP to define a two-dimensional parametric representation of the dual solution of a linear programme, as a function of the two right-hand side values.
 If you use this package for academic work, please cite this paper:

-Habibian M. et al. Co-optimization of demand response and interruptible load reserve offers for a price-making major consumer.
+M. Habibian et al. Co-optimization of demand response and interruptible load reserve offers for a price-making major consumer.
 Energy Systems, 11, pp. 45-71, (2020).

 ## Example